philipperemy/philipperemy.github.io/_posts/2016-06-25-visualization.md

 layout: post
 title: Bayesian Optimization Example

-excerpt: Easy tutorial on how to configure properly a GPU for Deep Learning with Ubuntu 14.04 x64 and GTX 460 (this card does not support of CuDNN).
+excerpt: Example on how to use Bayesian Optimization to find the global maxima of a function.
 ---

 In this article, I will present a very useful technique to find the global maxima of any function $$f : \mathbb{R}^n \rightarrow \mathbb{R}$$.
 It is called Bayesian Optimization.